 Relocating Your Company Headquarters to Austin, Tx?

 We love to work with companies who are moving to Austin from other areas.
-Because we have lived in Austin for over 20 years and have specialized in helping businesses find office space for lease in Austin for 12 years we are able to point out all of the best places to work as well as the features and amenities of each building.
+Because we have lived in Austin for over 20 years and have specialized in helping businesses find space for lease in Austin for 12 years we are able to point out all of the best places to work as well as the features and amenities of each building.
 We can help you determine which locations have the best commute times to work, shopping, restaurants, and other amenities.
-If you are moving your company to Austin, Texas we welcome you.
+Whether you are opening another branch operation or relocating your headquarters If you are coming to Austin, Texas we welcome you.

 Not Ready to Find Office Space Yet But Planning for the Future?

-Not ready to rent business space now but planning for a future move?
+Not ready to rent a new HQ or branch now but planning for a future move?
 Call or email us to discuss.
 We would be happy to provide you any free market information to help you plan for a future need.
-Also take a look at the average lease rates for space in Austin, Tx, the most recent inventory of office space listings, and tools and calculators.
-Additionally you can learn about leasing on our blog.
+Take a look at our tools and calculators and learn about leasing on our blog.
 Also check out the shorter term office subleases in Austin here.

 Do You Have Other Commercial Real Estate Needs in Austin?

-We also specialize in helping companies with other types of business space for rent such as warehouse, retail, medical and other commercial real estate properties
+We also specialize in helping companies with other types of commercial property for rent such as warehouse, retail, medical and other commercial real estate properties

 How Are Austin Commercial Office Buildings Classified?

-There is over 80 million sf of Austin Texas office space, and they come in various sizes, prices, and building classifications.
-Some are old converted houses, some are lower cost value options in the Northeast area, and others are modern office space properties in Downtown such as the Frost Bank Tower.
+There is over 80 million sf of Austin Texas office space and they come in various sizes, prices, and building classifications.
+For example you will see them as old converted houses, downtown towers such as the Frost Bank Tower, creative & modern dwellings, and many others as lower cost value options in the Northeast area.
 The determination of Classes can be subjective depending on the marketplace or the landlord/broker listing a particular property, however the basic rules of thumb are as follows:

 - Class C Definition: Class C buildings will generally have lower quality fit and finish to the internal and external decorations and furnishings.
 The design of such buildings will be basic and will typically demand the lowest rental charges.
 Such buildings are older than class A or B and lack functionality and modern technology, as well as located in less desirable locations.